bowo-prasetyo/forkbuild/docs/Architecture.md

 documents as they were serialized at various points in the project's
 history: pre-groups (0.1.19), with-groups (0.1.43), and current (0.2.x).
 Each fixture exercises a different migration path.

+Publish / Unpublish Lifecycle (0.2.3)

+Publishing creates an immutable snapshot of the document at a point in time.
+The snapshot is stored at `snapshot:{publicationId}`, separate from the editable document at `{documentId}`.
+This is the mutation-isolation guarantee: editing and saving the source document cannot overwrite a published snapshot.

+The Publication record carries identity and integrity metadata (id, documentId, contentHash, schemaVersion, publishedAt, author).
+It is pure data — no editing capability, no commands, no document mutation.

+Unpublishing removes the publication record and its snapshot.
+The editable document is never touched.

+The publish pipeline: serialize → migrate → validate → hash → store
+immutably.
+The load pipeline: load → migrate → validate → deserialize.
+Both use the same DocumentSerializer infrastructure, ensuring published snapshots are always valid and can be loaded after schema evolution.

+Storage model:
+  - `{documentId}` — editable document (managed by SaveDocumentUseCase)
+  - `snapshot:{publicationId}` — immutable published snapshot
+  - `forkbuild-publications` — array of Publication metadata records